olamragunathank/inventory-status/README.md

 This module is required for other Mindsprint extensions for Magento 2

 ## Requirements
-  * Magento Community Edition 2.1.x-2.4.x or Magento Enterprise Edition 2.1.x-2.4.x
+  * Magento Community Edition 2.1.x-2.4.x

 ## Installation Method 1 - Installing via composer
   * Open command line